andyblacknred/minecraft-servers-manager/README.md

 ...may lead to unexpected behavior, corruption, or runtime errors.

 > If you still choose to proceed — make sure you know what you're doing.

 ---

+## 📄 EULA NOTICE

+By using this project and running the server through the provided scripts, you indicate your agreement to the official [Minecraft EULA](https://aka.ms/MinecraftEULA).

+If you do not agree to the EULA — **do not use this project**.

+---